-According to the Employment Development Department (EDD), the 50 occupations with the most job openings are forecasted to generate 14,000 total job openings in the county for the period 2010-2020.
-The top three occupation areas with median hourly wages ranging from \$9 to \$10 are: 1) farm-workers and laborers, crop nursery, and greenhouse, 2) cashiers, and 3) retail salespersons.
+According to the EDD, the 50 occupations with the most job openings are forecasted to generate about 1,400 total job openings annually, which is about 56 percent of all job openings.
+The top three occupations with the most job openings are farmworkers and laborers, crop, nursery, and greenhouse; retail salesperson and cashiers.
+These occupations have median wages ranging from approximately \$9 to \$10 per hour and require less than a high school education.
 Higher-skilled occupations, requiring a bachelor's degree or higher, include general and operations managers; teachers (elementary, and secondary); compliance officers; and accountants and auditors.

-The 48 fastest growing occupations are expected to grow at an average annual rate of 1.1 percent or higher.
+The 48 fastest growing occupations anticipate an annual growth rate of 1.1 percent or higher.
 Twenty-nine percent of the fastest growing occupations are either in office and administrative support or sales and related fields.
-Occupations range from cashiers that require less than high school education and earn \$9 per hour to computer system analysts that require a bachelor's degree and pay median wages of nearly \$39 per hour.
+Occupations range from cashiers that require less than high school education and earn \$9^{} per hour to computer system analysts that require a bachelor's degree and pay median wages of nearly \$39 per hour.

-Table 3 - Unemployment Imperial Coun ty U.S. Labor Force Unemployed (UE) UE Rate Labor Force Unemployed (UE) UE Rate 2013 76,600 17,200 22.5% 154,408,000 9,984,000 6.5% 2014 80,200 19,000 23.6 % 146,305,000 9,617,000 6.2% Source: Calif Source: California Employment Department http://www.labormarketinfo.edd.ca.gov
+Table 3 - Unemployment t Imperial Coun ity U.S. Labor Force Unemployed (UE) UE Rate Labor Force Unemployed (UE) UE Rate 2014 80,200 19,000 23.6% 146,305,000 9,617,000 6.2% 2015 78,900 18,900 24.0 % 148,834,000 8,296,000 5.2%